 • a Zipcar program, affording rental use of two Toyota Prius cars to students and employees, potentially replacing the equivalent of 40 privately owned vehicles;

-• the purchase of three GEM electric utility vehicles, piloting a movement to replace gas-powered golf carts used by Physical Plant staff.
+• the purchase of three GEM electric utility vehicles, piloting a movement to replace gas-powered golf carts used by Facility Services staff.

 “It’s the best that you can do — progress, not perfection,” says environmental coordinator Julie Rosenbach of the road to carbon neutrality.